Jagrati09Singhal/Neural-Ninjas-/README.md

 3. Click on **"Add IP Address"**.
 4. Select **"Allow Access from Anywhere"** (adds `0.0.0.0/0`).

  > 🔒 For development only.
-For production, whitelist specific IPs.

 5. Click **Confirm**.